AnormCypher/AnormCypher/readme.md

 [![Build Status](https://travis-ci.org/AnormCypher/AnormCypher.png?branch=master)](https://travis-ci.org/AnormCypher/AnormCypher?branch=master)

+Version 0.6 has a concept of connections (small breaking API change), to allow multiple Neo4j servers to be used in the same project.

 As of version 0.5, AnormCypher uses play-json and Scala 2.11.

 If you want to use scala 2.10, you need to use version 0.4.x (latest is 0.4.4)